-Since 1996, 9,189 lingcod have been tagged and 487 fish recovered in the Southeast Region.
-Length, sex and tagging location are recorded for all tagged fish.
-Dockside sampling of lingcod caught in the commercial fishery continued in 2017 in Sitka with 1,252 fish sampled for biological data.
-Samples were not collected in Yakutat due to weather.
-Otoliths were sent to the ADU in Juneau for age determination (Contact Andrew Olson).

-In the Central Region, skipper interviews and port sampling were conducted in Cordova, Seward, and Homer.
+Dockside sampling of lingcod caught in the commercial fishery continued in 2018 in Sitka with 1,206 fish sampled for biological data.
+Otoliths were sent to the ADU in Juneau for age determination (Contact Andrew Olson).In the Central Region, skipper interviews and port sampling were conducted in Cordova, Seward, and Homer.
 Data obtained included date and location of harvest, length, weight, sex and age structures.
 Otoliths were sent to the ADU in Juneau for age determination.
 Gonad condition was generally not determined as nearly all fish were delivered gutted (Contact Elisa Russ).